AmineToualbi/KotlinRaven/README.md

 Because Google doesn't anymore allow the use of the SEND_SMS permission in apps published to the Google Play Store, I was not able to publish Raven.
 Because of the lack of funding, I am not able to afford a third-party API such as Twilio to handle text messaging functionalities in my app.
 Maybe in the future, I will implement an authentication system using Firebase.
 Cloud messaging will allow to directly send a push notification to a targeted phone which solves the issue of sending an SMS.
 It will require more work and some tweaks in the app.
+Another possibility would be to allow user to select carrier of the phone number to send to & use email to send a SMS.
+Could use: https://github.com/yesidlazaro/GmailBackground